zzzprojects/docs/dapper-tutorial.net/pages/getting-started/dapper-insert-and-update-in-bulk.md

 ---
 PermaID: 1000205
-Name: Insert and Update in Bulk
+Title: Dapper - Getting Started With Inserting and Updating Data in Bulk
+MetaDescription: Learn how to bulk insert and bulk update records in your database to get started with Dapper.
+Follow our step-by-step Dapper tutorial for to insert and update data in bulk.
+LastMod: 2023-02-21
 ---

-# Dapper - Insert and Update in Bulk
+# Dapper: Getting Started With Inserting and Updating Data in Bulk

 Bulk operations are the fastest way to insert or update a large number of records in a database table.
 Bulk operations can be used to insert, update, and delete millions of records in a single operation.